nicohvi/nicohvi.github.io/_posts/2015-01-28-getting-capybara-webkit-working-on-windows.md

 ## Actually doing what you set out to do

 First off, clone the capybara-webkit repository (if you haven't already done so), and cd into it within the *same session* that you ran the batch job (this is important).
-Run `bundle install` to install all the gem's dependencies, and once this is done you're ready to peform the compilation by running `bundle exec rake build`.
+Run `bundle install` to install all the gem's dependencies, and once this is done you're ready to perform the compilation by running `bundle exec rake build`.

 This is the part where, if you have the wrong Qt version installed, you'll see obscure error messages like `./build/SetUnknownUrlMode.o: bad reloc address 0x0 in section .pdata` and subsequently stare at your screen dreaming of killing someone.

-If you should encounter some errors in this step it's probably due to either incorrect settings in your `qmake.conf` file (did you remember to set the flags?) or an incorrect Qt version (maybe you installed the Vistual Studio edition instead of the MinGW edition).
+If you should encounter some errors in this step it's probably due to either incorrect settings in your `qmake.conf` file (did you remember to set the flags?) or an incorrect Qt version (maybe you installed the Visual Studio edition instead of the MinGW edition).
 Just check the step concerned with Qt and you should be good to go.

 And that's it.